sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Localizing_a_Ruble.md

 ### Strings with variables inside them

-If the string is not simply a static value, but inserts values inside, the full signature form of the **t(key, variables = {})** method should be used.
+If the string is not simply a static value but inserts values inside, the full signature form of the **t(key, variables = {})** method should be used.

 commands/variables.rb